instantOS/instantos.github.io/youtube/floating.md

 corner/edge and resize from there.

-Hovering the mouse near the outside border of the current floating window (green border) will make the cursor turn into a crosshair.
+Hovering the mouse near the outside border of the current floating window (green border) will make the cursor turn into a cross-hair.
 You can then resize the window by left click dragging the border or move it by dragging the top.